Ant McPartlin: Charity

 McPartlin and Donnelly are patrons of the charity Sunshine Fund.
 When their single "Let's Get Ready to Rhumble" reached No.1, Ant & Dec donated the single's success to the charity ChildLine.
 They also support the Text Santa appeal.

 They opened the W4 Youth Centre in 2013.

 Earnings

-In 2007, McPartlin, with his on-screen presenting partner, Donnelly, signed a £30 million two-and-a-half-year contract with ITV.
+In 2002, Ant & Dec signed a two-year golden handcuffs deal with ITV, worth £2m.

+In 2004 they signed their third golden handcuffs deal with ITV, running until the end of 2007.

+In April 2007, the duo signed a two-year golden handcuffs deal with ITV, reportedly worth £30–40 million, securing their career at the station until the end of 2009.

+In 2009 they extended their golden handcuffs deal for two years.
+In 2011 they extended their golden handcuffs deal for two years.

+In November 2016 the pair signed a new three-year deal with ITV, estimated to be worth £30 million over 3 years.

 Honours and awards

 McPartlin was appointed an Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for his services to broadcasting and entertainment.

 The following listed below are the television awards that McPartlin has been nominated for or awarded with, primarily while working alongside Declan Donnelly as Ant & Dec: